 Do you hold a valid VCP or are a member of VMUG Advantage?
 Perhaps you are both? – Good news, you are entitled to a discount to a full VMworld Conference pass!
 You can use these in combination with the early bird prices too!
 Register with your education email address to receive the VCP discount.

 Speakers get free passes and if you follow the main vendors on Twitter you might also see some competitions giving away free passes.
-The Early Bird rate finishes 15th June so be sure to book your VMworld pass before then to save even more.
+The Early Bird rate finishes 15th June for US and 3rd August for EU so be sure to book your VMworld pass before then to save even more.

 8. Free stuff

 At VMworld you will be offered a lot of free stuff or “SWAG” (Stuff We All Get).
 This includes free t-shirts, backpacks, jackets, pens, notebooks, books, water bottles.
 The list is endless.
 Ensure you have a large suitcase otherwise you won’t be able to get it all back home!

 Below is what you receive just on registration:

 By day 2 I had 2 full backpacks and had to start apologising and saying no to anything else as it wasn’t going to fit in my suitcase!

 Attend all the interesting breakout sessions.
 The key to this is to use the app / VMworld session scheduler and pre-book your access.
 If you book a session, you scan your badge and walk right in.
 If you don’t book access then you will find yourself in a queue outside and scrambling for a seat just a few minutes before the start.VMworld Session Builder is now OPEN here

 The real secret to VMworld is to get involved.
 Keep your eye open for hackathons which often have free spots open in various teams & attend the vendor events which might be in a different location on an evening.